humdrum-tools/humdrum-documentation/tool/solfa/index.md

 The **-t** option ensures that only a single output value is given for tied notes; the output coincides with the first note of the tie.

-In the default operation, **solfa** outputs non-pitch-related signifiers in addition to the degree value.
+In the default operation, <span class="tool">solfa</span> outputs non-pitch-related signifiers in addition to the degree value.
 For example, in the key of D, the `**kern` token \"4Gz\" will result in the output \"4faz\" &mdash; that is, after translating G to fa, the \"4\...z\" signifiers are retained in the